nreddi2/data-science-portfolio/gender-pay-gap.md

 The underlying code is available in [the Jupyter notebook](https://github.com/nreddi2/data-science-portfolio/blob/main/analysis/gender_pay_gap_acs.ipynb).
 It documents data collection, cleaning, weighting, and visualization steps.

-**AI disclosure:** Generative AI was used to help organize the site, draft the analysis workflow, and explain code.
-The final project interpretation is based on the Census data visualizations produced by the accompanying notebook.
-The analysis remains descriptive and should not be interpreted as evidence of causation.
+**AI disclosure:** Generative AI was used to help organize the site and draft the analysis workflow.

 ## References